erikknorren/nuxt3-starter/README.md

 }
 ```

 This is the store file.
-It is a typescript file, and it is using the pinia library.
-Pinia is the standard state management system established by the vue core team.
+It is a Typescript file, and it is using the Pinia library.
+Pinia is the standard state management system established by the Vue core team.
 The store is defined using the defineStore() function.
 The first argument is the name of the store, and the second argument is a function that returns an object.
 This object contains the state, getters, mutations, and actions of the store.
-By declaring the function with the ()=> syntax, the store is written in the Vue3 composition api syntax.
+By declaring the function with the ()=> syntax, the store is written in the Vue 3 composition api syntax.
 The store is then exported as a function called useNuxtStore().
 By using the last part of the file, this function can be used in any component.

-You can read more about pinia [here](https://pinia.esm.dev/).
+You can read more about Pinia [here](https://pinia.esm.dev/).

 The variable declared is env, which is retrieved from the public runtime config.
 This variable serves as an example on how to declare pinia state variables, and can be used across the whole app to access an environment variable that we want to expose to the client.
 For example, if we want to use a different API url in development than in production.